joergjo/azure-containerapps-demos/dotnet-queueworker/README.md

 The Azure storage account that is created by `azd provision` includes a firewall rule to grant access to your local network (i.e., your router's IP address).

-You can use the Azure CLI to quickly create test messags and submit them to the Azure Queue Storage.
+You can use the Azure CLI to quickly create test messages and submit them to the Azure Queue Storage.

 ```bash